Research

 Intelligence is a social phenomenon - Maya Mataric, 1993.

-The main theme of our lab is investigating Collective Intelligence, and we do it in many ways: theory and robots, bio-inspired and biology.
-You can read more about the broad themes and projects in our lab on this page, or watch PI Nagpal's IROS Plenary Talk (2022) below.
+The main theme of our lab is investigating Collective Intelligence, and we do it in many ways: robots and theory, bio-inspired and biology.
+You can read more about the broad themes and current projects in our lab on this page, or watch PI Nagpal's IROS Plenary Talk (2022).
 For further details, take a look at our Youtube Channel, Selected Publications, and Lab Highlights.

 Broad Themes